Date: 30 April 2016. Label Everything.

 Someday you will have a worker

 aboard who does not know your set-up.
-He'll be able to see the
+He will be able to see the

-labels and thus follow the logic you've employed.
+labels and thus follow the logic you have employed.
 The time he does

 not spend tracing wires will be money you get to keep.

 This is the back of my instrument panel.
-It's not the
+It is not the

 tidiest on the planet.
 Sigh.